Nothing in your cart

 Ultimately, more research is needed into intermittent fasting in the context of how we train with weights.
 But based on the available data, if maximal muscle growth is our goal, then eating protein every 6 hours (2 grams per kilogram of body weight per day) might be ideal.

-However, given fasting doesn't allow for such meal frequencies, ensuring you get enough protein (~2 grams per gram of body weight per day) is key to maximising muscle growth effects and minimising muscle loss.
+However, given fasting doesn't allow for such meal frequencies, ensuring you get enough protein (~2 grams per kilogram of body weight per day) is key to maximising muscle growth effects and minimising muscle loss.

 Future studies might show this is all we need, and we don't need multiple servings of protein per day for maximal muscle growth.
 Many studies have shown that during fasting, muscle loss doesn't occur, whereas others have.